 For the derivative of the effective potential, the flow equation at a finite volume with length $L$ results in

 For the dissipation rate, the result is

-\section{Numerical Algorithm}
+\section{Numerical algorithm}

-The explicit expressions for the flow of the derivative of the effective potential $U^{(1)}(\phi)$ and the dissipation rate $X(\phi)$ are given by non-linear partial differential equations in the field variable; see \labelcref{eqforV} and \labelcref{eqforX}, respectively.
-Solving these numerical equations requires some attention to detail due to the non-analyticity of the solutions.
+The explicit expressions for the flow of the derivative of the effective potential $U^{(1)}(\phi)$ and the dissipation rate $X(\phi)$ are given by nonlinear partial differential equations in the field variable; see \labelcref{eqforV} and \labelcref{eqforX}, respectively.
+Solving these numerical equations requires some attention to detail due to the nonanalyticity of the solutions.
 Here, we follow the general ideas introduced in \cite{Grossi:2019urj}, which have been developed further in \cite{Koenigstein:2021syz, Ihssen:2022xkr, Ihssen:2023qaq}.
 We briefly recapitulate how the upwinding method can stabilize spatial discretization for the reader's convenience.

-In the case of infinite volume, we have used $N=800$ stencils in field space with a uniform spacing (introduced below) of $d\phi=0.02$.
-For finite volume, we have used $N=400$.
+In the case of infinite-volume, we use $N=800$ stencils in field space with a uniform spacing (introduced below) of $d\phi=0.02$.
+For finite volume, we use $N=400$.
 We have checked the stability against varying these parameters.